#SMX Series: The Lowdown on Link Building with Debra Mastaler

 “I came into the SEO industry in late 1999 by way of owning a directory called TheOrganicWayMarket.com.
 Within six months of launching it, I dominated almost every organic term being used in the directory.
 I was practicing SEO, but didn’t know it at the time,” Mastaler explained.
 “I used the traditional sales, promotions, publicity and special event techniques I learned in my 20 years working for Anheuser Busch and the Civil Service.
 Once I figured it out, I closed the directory and concentrated on link building full time.
 It’s been fun and I’ve never looked back.”

-Read on to discover Mastaler’s thoughts on all things concerning links, including Holy Grail links, worst nightmare links and more.
+Read on to discover Mastaler’s thoughts on all things concerning links, including Holy Grail links, link earning, worst nightmare links and more.

 Kristi Kellogg: Say you’re doing a link audit for a new client.
 What’s the scariest “worst nightmare” scenario you could find?